-The China social credit system is a broad regulatory framework, intended to report on the ‘trustworthiness’ of individuals, corporations, and governmental entities across China.
-In this introduction we explain what the China social credit system is, how it differs from financial credit ratings in other countries, and how it impacts on individuals and companies operating within China.
+The China social credit system is a broad regulatory framework intended to report on the ‘trustworthiness’ of individuals, corporations, and governmental entities across China.
+In this introduction, we explain what the China social credit system is, how it differs from financial credit ratings elsewhere, and how it impacts on individuals and companies operating within China.

-1. The goal of the China social credit system is to provide a holistic assessment of an individual or a company’s trustworthiness
+1. The goal of the China social credit system is to provide a holistic assessment of an individual’s, or a company’s, trustworthiness.

-2. The China social credit system, while still in development, is arguably an extension of existing social rankings and ratings in China which have existed for milennia
+2. The China social credit system, while still in development, is arguably an extension of existing social rankings and ratings in China which have existed for millennia.

 3. The consequences of a poor social credit score could be serious.
 It may affect travel prospects, employment, access to finance, and the ability to enter into contracts.
-On the other hand, a positive credit score could make a range of business transactions for individuals and corporations much easier
+On the other hand, a positive credit score could make a range of business transactions much easier.

 4. It is essential that any foreign business consolidating or establishing their presence in China seek professional advice for managing a social credit score.
 This applies both to individual scores, and the corporate social credit score.